Close Menu

 In accordance with Florida’s annulment law, there is no particular legal provision for the formal annulment of marriage under family law.

-So while they have are two different outcomes, an annulment lawyer and a divorce lawyer in Orlando near you are the same.
+So while they have two different outcomes, an annulment lawyer and a divorce lawyer in Orlando near you are the same.

 Florida Annulment Requirements